 PAPER – 3 Cost and Management Accounting

-Develop an understanding of the Cost Accounting Statements, calculation of the cost associated with the production of a products, preparation of cost accounting statements.
+Develop an understanding of the Cost Accounting Statements, calculation of the cost associated with the production of a product, preparation of cost accounting statements.

 Topics covered under cost and management accounting are-